Sana8200/Socket-Programming/Task2: TCPAsk Connections/README.md

 I implemented the server to handle incoming HTTP requests, parse the data, and send it back in a properly structured HTTP response.

-`TCPAsk.java` – An example Java program that uses the `TCPClient` class.
+`TCPAsk.java` – An example Java program that uses the `tcpclient.tcpclient.TCPClient` class.

-TCPClient - Java TCP Client with Timeout, Shutdown, and Limit Features This Java class implements a TCP client that connects to a specified server and port, sends data, and receives a response.
+tcpclient.tcpclient.TCPClient - Java TCP Client with Timeout, Shutdown, and Limit Features This Java class implements a TCP client that connects to a specified server and port, sends data, and receives a response.
 It supports:
 - Timeout handling – Stops reading if the server takes too long to respond.
 - Shutdown option – Allows closing the output stream after sending data.